 Facial paralysis patients travel from across the world to have the masseter to facial nerve transfer procedure performed at the Facial Paralysis Institute in Beverly Hills.
 With Dr. Azizzadeh, patients are in the hands of one of the pioneers of surgical modification that leaves them with less synkinesis and a more dynamic smile.

 The masseter nerve transfer (or trigeminal nerve transfer) has the ability to greatly improve facial reanimation for sufferers of permanent Bell’s palsy or complete facial paralysis.
 At the Facial Paralysis Institute, this procedure has had tremendous success in helping patients who have been experiencing paralysis for less than three years, though it is not limited to that specific longevity and greatly depends on the etiology and muscle activity.

-During the masseter to facial nerve transfer, an experienced facial paralysis surgeon, like Dr. Azizzadeh, makes an incision near the front of the ear.
+During the masseter to facial nerve transfer, Dr. Azizzadeh makes an incision near the front of the ear.
 The facial nerve and masseteric nerve are identified and sewn together under microscopic magnification.
 The masseteric nerve, which is used to activate chewing muscles, provides neural input into the paralyzed facial nerve, thereby restoring the facial muscle function and smile.

 Generally, results can be seen over the course of several months following the masseter nerve transfer procedure.

-Following the masseteric-facial nerve transfer surgery (or trigeminal facial nerve transfer), the majority of patients will have a single overnight stay in the hospital.
+Masseteric-facial nerve transfer surgery (or trigeminal facial nerve transfer), is generally performed in an out-patient surgery center and the patient is able to go home the same day.
 Patients can eat a regular diet beginning the very next day, with a 7-10 day recovery period.
 During the post-operative period, patients are asked to avoid: